koolquark/uptime-kuma/CONTRIBUTING.md

 - Any breaking changes
 - Duplicated pull requests
 - Buggy
-- UI/UX is not close to Uptime Kuma
+- UI/UX is not close to Uptime View
 - Modifications or deletions of existing logic without a valid reason.
 - Adding functions that is completely out of scope
 - Converting existing code into other programming languages